JefferyWlLee/1800_2023100_BBY13/README.md

 </p>
 </p>

 ## 4. Complete setup/installion/usage

 State what a user needs to do when they come to your project.
 How do others start using your code or application?
 Here are the steps ...

-* ...
+- ...
-* ...
+- ...
-* ...
+- ...

 ## 5. Known Bugs and Limitations

 Here are some known bugs:

-* ...
+- ...
-* ...
+- ...
-* ...
+- ...

 ## 6. Features for Future

 What we'd like to build in the future:

-* ...
-* ...
-* ...
+- Representing the boundaries of the area where one lives on a map.
+- Implementing a live chat feature to enable conversation without relying on email.

 ## 7. Contents of Folder

 Content of the project folder:

 ```
  Top level of project folder:
 ├── .gitignore               # Git ignore file
 ├── add_post_form.html       # page for creating posts
 ├── contact.html             # Contact/FAQs page